diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 Notice from Figure 4-2 that `YARN itself does not provide any way for the parts of the application (client, master, process) to communicate with one another`. `Most nontrivial YARN applications use some form of remote communication (such as Hadoop’s RPC layer) to pass status updates and results back to the client`, but these are specific to the application.

 #### Resource Requests
 YARN has a flexible model for making resource requests.
-A request for a set of containers can express the amount of computer resources required for each container (memory and CPU), as well as locality constraints for the containers in that request.
+A request for a set of containers can express the amount of computer resources required for each container (memory and CPU), as well as `locality constraints for the containers in that request`.

 In the common case of launching a container to process an HDFS block (to run a map task in MapReduce, say), the application will request a container on one of the nodes hosting the block’s three replicas, or on a node in one of the racks hosting the replicas, or, failing that, on any node in the cluster

 A YARN application can make resource requests at any time while it is running.
 For example, an application can make all of its requests up front, or it can take a more dynamic approach whereby it requests more resources dynamically to meet the changing needs of the application.

-Spark takes the first approach, starting a fixed number of executors on the cluster (see “Spark on YARN” on page 571).
-MapReduce, on the other hand, has two phases: the map task containers are requested up front, but the reduce task containers are not started until later.
+`Spark takes the first approach, starting a fixed number of executors on the cluster` (see “Spark on YARN” on page 571). `MapReduce, on the other hand, has two phases: the map task containers are requested up front`, but the reduce task containers are not started until later.
 Also, if any tasks fail, additional containers will be requested so the failed tasks can be rerun.

 #### Application Lifespan
 The lifespan of a YARN application can vary dramatically, it’s useful to categorize applications in terms of how they map to the jobs that users run.
-1. The simplest case is one application per user job, which is the approach that MapReduce takes.
+1. The simplest case is `one application per user job`, which is the approach that `MapReduce takes`.
-2. The second model is to run one application per workflow or user session of (possibly unrelated) jobs.
+2. The second model is to run `one application per workflow or user session` of (possibly unrelated) jobs.
-This approach can be more efficient than the first, since containers can be reused between jobs, and there is also the potential to cache intermediate data between jobs.
-Spark is an example that uses this model.
+This approach can be more efficient than the first, since containers can be reused between jobs, and there is also the potential to cache intermediate data between jobs. `Spark is an example that uses this model`.
 3. The third model is a long-running application that is shared by different users.
 Such an application often acts in some kind of coordination role.
 For example, Apache Slider has a long-running application master for launching other applications on the cluster.
 This approach is also used by Impala (see “SQL-on-Hadoop Alternatives” on page 484) to provide a proxy application that the Impala daemons communicate with to request cluster resources.
 The “always on” application master means that users have very low latency responses to their queries since the overhead of starting a new application master is avoided.